cjus/hydra-cluster/README.md

 Documentation for this project is hosted on the [project Wiki](https://github.com/cjus/hydra-cluster/wiki)

 > This repo is under development.
-Source code for this project will be released once it's completed.
+Star this project to follow its development.
+Complete source code for this project will be released once it's full integrated.

 ![](https://github.com/cjus/hydra-cluster/wiki/images/hydra-cluster-night.jpg)